GoogleChrome/developer.chrome.com/site/en/docs/webstore/launching/index.md

 - Did you upload compelling screenshots to the store?
 - Did you create an informative video for the store page?
 - Did you create a marketing website for your app?
-- Did you install an analytics package on the store’s page for your app?
+- Did you install an analytics package on the store's page for your app?
 - Did you install an analytics package in your app?
 - Did you configure a user feedback tool?
 - Are you tracking key metrics?